cdwv/SphinxSearchBundle/README.md

 Because SphinxClient uses binary protocol this bundle does not show real human readable queries that may be copied to sphinx cli.
 (Now =) Unfortunately, it shows just arguments (query, indexes and comment) passed to query method.

-This bundle trakcs all errors that unfold during executing queries.
+This bundle tracks all errors that unfold during executing queries.

 # Authors
 This bundle was originally developed by [Piotr Kowalczyk](https://github.com/ekiwok)